whitenode/riakbloom/README.markdown

 It can also be specified as **"index:<index_name>"** or **"meta:<user metadata field name>"**, in order to based the lookup on the value stored in a secondary index or user metadata field.

-**operation** - Optional parameter indicating whether to include or exclude records that match the filter.
-It defaults to include.
+**exclude** - Optional parameter indicating whether to include or exclude records that match the filter.
+It defaults to *"false"*.

 Below are a few configuration examples: